Living Life With NO REGRETS!

 I’ve been examining my heart lately over this.
 I mean, c’mon – NO regrets??
 NONE?
 Perhaps I’m just not thinking hard enough.
 Maybe I should dig deeper.

-Of course it’s well known that sometimes life gets in the way.
+Of course it’s well known that sometimes the busyness of life gets in the way.
 So I try to be very aware that although there are chores and demands that need to be taken care of, I always try to make time for those in my life whom I love through personal visits, phone calls, fun outings, lunches, loving messages, etc.

-When It’s Too Late To Say ‘I LOVE YOU’?
+Life’s Regrets: When It’s Too Late To Say ‘I LOVE YOU’?

 What about regrets of not telling someone how you feel before they’re gone forever?
-Let’s take my feelings for my grandmother for instance – she was a powerful driving force in my life.
+Let’s take my feelings for my grandmother for instance – she was a quiet yet powerful driving force in my life.

 Although she lived in another state I made every effort to visit her often.
 I sat down with her and told her often how much she had influenced my life.
 How much I’d learned from her & how deeply I loved her.